 Boat Building and Woodworking Vocational Programs and Short Courses in Lyme Regis, UK

 Founded in 1997, the Boat Building Academy provided full-time, highly practical skills training with the emphasis on hands-on learning.
-The Academy is an MoD approved provider of resettlement training, an approved Royal Yachting Association (RYA) training centre, on the provider’s list for Professional and Career Development Loans and a member of the British Marine Federation.
+The Academy is an MoD approved provider of resettlement training, an approved Royal Yachting Association (RYA) training centre, on the provider’s list for Professional and Career Development Loans and a member of the British Marine.

 All courses are full-time and students work five days a week and classes are under the direct supervision of at least one Instructor at all times during the working week.
 At least 90% of student’s time is spent in the workshop with classroom time is kept to a minimum.

 In addition to gaining expertise in the practice and underpinning theory of boat building and allied fields (e.g. woodworking skills) some students also have the opportunity to build their own boats.

 The reputation of the Academy in the marine industry is such that the academy is regularly approached by companies who want to recruit people who can hit the ground running, have confidence in a wide range of practical skills and understand the theories of boat construction and finishing.